 In Bucket List of a Traveloholic, Sarika Pandit is chasing the goal of getting a certain number of stamps on her passport before she hits a self-defined age limit.
 She talks not only about places she visits but also about the way she plans her travels while maintaining a full-time job – something that can help a lot of people.

-Top 2 Chasing the Goal books
+Top 2 books on Chasing the Goal

 - Bucket List of a Traveloholic by Sarika Pandit